 - Immediately phone / report the event to Ufocus NZ .
 Some of our investigation procedures are dependent on prompt reporting – same day is best.

-- Complete Ufocus NZ ’s General Report Form, and
+- Complete Ufocus NZ ’s General Report Form, or, if an Aviation professional Aviation Report Form and

 - Email it to us with drawings, photos etc, on attachment to: firstname.lastname@example.org

-- Or post completed form and accompanying drawings, footage or photos to:
+- Or post the completed form and accompanying drawings, footage or photos to: